Energy Efficiency

 Williamson Tea has equally made the shift by installing a 1MW solar farm in Changoi Tea Factory in Bomet, slashing its energy bills by 30%.

-In December 2018, KU switched on the first phase of its Sh1.7bn solar plant that will help it generate electricity for its operations with the excess power offloaded to the national grid.
+In December 2018, KU switched on the first phase of its Sh1.7bn solar plant which will help it generate electricity for its operations with the excess power offloaded to the national grid.

 RELATED: Devki Unveils East Africa’s Largest Rooftop Solar Plant

-Earlier this year, Ecobank signed a deal with Distributed Power Africa to install solar power systems in its seven branches as it seeks cheaper and reliable power supply.
+Earlier this year, Ecobank signed a deal with Distributed Power Africa to install solar power systems in its seven branches as it seeks a cheaper and more reliable power supply.

 Two Rivers Mall on Limuru Road, Bidco, Total and Kapa Oil Refineries are already on solar, with Mombasa International Airport lining up to join the solar movement.